telrsdk/TelrSDK/README.md

     }

-    //Mark:- This method call when user click on cancel button and if payment get failed func didPaymentFail(messge: String) {
+    //Mark:- This method will be called when user clicks on cancel button and the payment gets failed
+    func didPaymentFail(messge: String) {
         print("didPaymentFail  \(messge)")